Psychology of Colors in Illustration

 The Art of Color Matching

 Of course, a lot of companies prefer mixed colors, and each component then creates its special influence on customers.
 For instance, several fast food enterprises prefer red and yellow designs to make people feel cherished and evoke their desire to eat more.
-If you want to find a winning combination for your particular needs, take into account color wheel’s properties.
+If you want to find a winning combination for your particular needs, take into account the color wheel’s properties.

 In simple words, that is a chart of colors which promotes understanding the correlation between tones, which are placed in a harmonious order.
 Cold color range includes shades associated with ice and depth, while warm colors remind individuals about heat, fire, summer, etc. Apart from this basic and logical division, there are other color categories that will help designers dive into the topic more fluently.